Another anxious young photographer in a hurry. This silhouetted assistant below was taken on a recent magazine shoot in Oakland, CA.

 JN: “I was bummed to find out his age.
 I am already 21 and I want to be that busy.”

 WAIT!
-Hold your horses!
+What!
 Do you know how ironic that sounded?
 It could have been the same words out of my own mouth 10 years ago.
-JN had no idea what I was thinking.
-The similarity stunned me and I was not able to reply with the smooth words of Mark Lee.
+I was stunned, but I couldn’t find the smooth words of Mark Lee.
+Sometimes it’s hard to give advice.
+After assisting in Baltimore and years shooting in the Bay Area, I’m still working hard.
+Still have some anxiety, and still enjoying the journey.

 Part 2 of AYMIAH: